 Once you have got the minimalist

 declutterbug, you should try to declutter at least one item per day.
-It’s pretty easy to find at least one item to discard in the plethora of stuff we have in our homes.
+It’s pretty easy to find at least one item to discard in the plethora of stuff we have in our homes, even if it’s just an empty shampoo bottle!

 It’s easy to succumb to consumer pressure and to start buying unnecessary gifts.
 Try to think of

-clutter freegifts to give such as gift card to a favourite activity, a yearly pass to the cinema or a trip to see a favourite theatre show or musical.
+clutter-free gifts to give such as agift card to a favourite activity, a yearly pass to the cinema or a trip to see a favourite theatre show or musical.

 If your spouse is a clutter bug and you need to help them get the minimalist decluttering bug, read this post!